 It is possible that K2 and other types of synthetic pot can induce seizures by increasing some brain activity.
 Because these drugs are very new, it is difficult to know for sure how these substances induce seizures, but they seem to trigger in some individuals, much like psychosis is triggered in some people who are more susceptible to it.

-Many of these effects, and overdose effects, could be due to metabolites of K2 failing to deactivate in the body as they are processed through the system.
+Many of these effects and the risk of overdose could be due to metabolites of K2/spice failing to deactivate in the body as they are processed through the system.

 Synthetic marijuana acts on serotonin receptors, which is one reason the substances cause people to “act like zombies.”
-This also puts people at risk for serotonin syndrome or other psychological effects if they take K2 with mental health medications, including antipsychotics, antidepressants, and more.
-However, there are currently no known interactions between these medicines.
+This also puts people at risk for serotonin syndrome or other psychological effects if they take K2 with prescription medications, including antipsychotics, antidepressants, and more.

 Regardless of potential interactions, ingesting K2 or other forms of synthetic marijuana is dangerous and must be avoided.
 These drugs are not regulated in any way, even in the labs that make them.
 They are irregularly dosed, so it is impossible to know how much of the chemicals one package contains.
 Taking these substances by themselves is dangerous; mixing them with other intoxicating substances, for completely recreational purposes, is even more dangerous.

-People who struggle with mental health issues must avoid these drugs, which can increase severe disorders by inducing psychosis or mania.
-People with existing health conditions like heart problems, high blood pressure or cholesterol, liver or kidney damage, or chronic disorders are more likely to experience physical harm from taking K2 even once.
+If someone has an existing mental health disorder, using synthetic marijuana may worsen the associated symptoms.
+Additionally, people with existing health conditions like heart problems, high blood pressure or cholesterol, liver or kidney damage, or chronic disorders are more likely to experience physical harm from taking K2/spice even once.

-K2 is currently illegal under the Controlled Substances Act, which is maintained by the Drug Enforcement Administration; however, other forms of synthetic marijuana are still legal because their chemical structure has not been listed under the CSA.
-Regardless of legality, these chemicals are very dangerous, alone or when mixed with other substances, and should not be abused.
+K2 is currently illegal under the Controlled Substances Act (CSA), which is maintained by the Drug Enforcement Administration; however, other forms of synthetic marijuana are still legal because their chemical structure has not been listed under the CSA.
+But despite their legality, these chemicals are very dangerous, alone or when mixed with other substances.